 U.S. Department of Health and Human Services (DHHS) - Substance Abuse and Mental Health Services Administration (SAMHSA)

 Grantees will develop and provide opioid misuse prevention, treatment, and recovery support services for the purposes of addressing the opioid abuse and overdose crisis within the tribes.
 This service array should be based on needs identified in the Tribe’s strategic plan.
-TOR grantees will be permitted to use up to ten percent of their grant award on administrative/infrastructure costs to administer the grant.
 Grantees will be required to report expenditures for all activities and ensure available resources within the tribe are leveraged for substance use prevention, treatment, and recovery support services to avoid duplication of efforts.

 Additionally, the use of these funds requires that evidence-based treatments, practices and interventions for OUD be used by grantees and subgrantees.
 SAMHSA requires that Food Drug Administration-approved medication-assisted treatment (MAT) be provided to those diagnosed with OUD.
 FDA-approved MAT for OUD includes methadone, buprenorphine products, including single-entity buprenorphine products, buprenorphine/naloxone tablets, films, buccal preparations, injectable buprenorphine products, buprenorphine implants, and injectable extended-release naltrexone.

 In addition to these treatment services, grantees will be required to employ effective prevention and recovery support services to ensure that individuals are receiving a comprehensive array of services across the spectrum of prevention, treatment, and recovery.

 For information on required activities, allowable activities, and other expectations, see pages 7-12 of the FOA: https://www.samhsa.gov/sites/default/files/grants/pdf/tor_2019_final.pdf#page=7

 GrantWatch ID#: 183970